prasquin/AirPi/README.md

 For installation instructions, see airpi.es/kit.php

+For ease of use when working with scripts, you may want to add the AirPi folder to your $PATH.

 Changes - Fred Sonnenwald
 -------------------------
 This development branch of the AirPi code adds several features and bugfixes that I've developed as part of my http://pi.gate.ac.uk/ AirPi project.